scubbo/popCultureGraph/NOTES.md

 * Deploy static website *in* a Deploy step, rather than during build
 * Framework to test locally (website calling local functions)
 * Notification when pipeline fails
+* Rewrite from line 313-onwards of main.js, which handles responses from clicking nodes in spread mode.
+Update to match the current data-format (and/or update the data-format to be more helpful - might be nice to make the responses statelessly-consumable, without requiring the client to track that!)
+* Do not duplicate existing linked-nodes (probably requires passing a list of "nodes to suppress" into the functions)
+* franchises_for_actor for Alison Brie (1555340) is returning empty
+    ditto Zoe Saldana
+* Many incorrect character-name parsings (e.g. `)` as a character name of Charlie Day) Also Will Arnett has two "Riviera" entries
+* Clicking a node N_1 that's already connected to a node N_2 will reset the chunkNum of N_2
+* When pruning, also remove all leaves
+* Clicking spread one one node, then on another one quickly afterwards (before completion) leads to the resulting three nodes being "linked" to nothing